Ravished Armenia (film)

-Ravished Armenia, also known as Auction of Souls, is a 1919 American silent film based on the autobiographical book Ravished Armenia by Arshaluys (Aurora) Mardiganian, who also played the lead role in the film.
-The film, which depicts the 1915 Armenian genocide by the Ottoman Empire from the point of view of Armenian survivor Mardiganian, who plays herself in the film, survives in an incomplete form.
+Ravished Armenia, also known as Auction of Souls, is a 1919 American silent film based on the autobiographical book Ravished Armenia by Arshaluys "Aurora" Mardiganian, who also played herself in the lead role of the film.
+The film, which depicts the 1915 Armenian genocide by the Ottoman Empire from the point of view of Armenian survivor Mardiganian, survives only in fragments form.

 Plot

 According to a contemporary New York Times article, the first half of the film shows "Armenia as it was before Turkish and German devastation, and led up to the deportation of priests and thousands of families into the desert.
 One of the concluding scenes showed young Armenian women flogged for their refusal to enter Turkish harems and depicted the Turkish slave markets."
 The story was adapted for the screen by Henry Leyford Gates, who also wrote the book.

 Production

-The Selig production, which, for a massacre scene, used several thousand Armenian residents of southern California as extras, many of whom were survivors of such events, was filmed in 1918-1919 near Newhall, California.
-During a scene in which Mardiganian was escaping from a harem by jumping from one roof to another she fell and broke her ankle.
-The production, however, continued with Mardiganian being carried to each set for her scenes.
+The William Selig production was filmed in 1918–1919 near Newhall, California.
+During the shooting of a scene in which Mardiganian escaped from a harem by jumping from one roof to another, she fell and broke her ankle.
+The production continued, however, with her being carried to each set.
+A massacre scene used as extras several thousand Armenian residents of southern California, many of whom were survivors of similar events.

 The film shows young Armenian girls being "crucified" by being nailed to crosses.
-However, almost 70 years later Mardiganian revealed to film historian Anthony Slide that the scene was inaccurate:
+However, almost 70 years later, Mardiganian revealed to film historian Anthony Slide that the scene was inaccurate:

 H.L.
-Gates later ghost wrote a 20-part newspaper series for "Queen of the Artists' Studios" Audrey Munson in which he described the filming of the crucifixion scene in the California desert and said that one of the 12 artist's models employed for the scene died several days later from influenza as a result of the exposure during filming.
-He named the dead woman as Corinne Gray.
+Gates later ghostwrote a 20-part newspaper series for "Queen of the Artists' Studios" Audrey Munson in which he described the filming of the crucifixion scene in the California desert.
+He stated that one of the twelve art models employed for the scene, one Corinne Gray, died several days later from influenza as a result of exposure during filming.

+Mardiganian felt she had been cheated out of her $7,000 fee for the film, having received only $195.
+She sued her legal guardian, novelist Eleanor Brown Gates—Henry Layford Gates's wife—and was awarded $5,000.